Colfax massacre: Massacre

 Kellogg sent state militia colonels Theodore DeKlyne and William Wright to Colfax with warrants to arrest 50 White men and to install a new, compromise slate of parish officers.
-DeKlyne and Wright found the smoking ruins of the courthouse at Colfax, and many bodies of men who had been shot in the back of the head or the neck.
+DeKlyne and Wright found the smoking ruins of the courthouse and many bodies of men who had been shot in the back of the head or the neck.
 They described that one body was charred, another man's head beaten beyond recognition, and another had a slashed throat.
 Surviving Blacks told DeKlyne and Wright that Blacks dug a trench around the courthouse to protect it from what they saw as an attempt by White Democrats to steal an election.
 They were attacked by Whites armed with rifles, revolvers and a small cannon.
 When Blacks refused to leave, the courthouse was burned, and the Black defenders were shot down.
 While the Whites accused Blacks of violating a flag of truce and rioting, Black Republicans said that none of this was true.
 They accused Whites of marching captured prisoners away in pairs and shooting them in the back of the head.

-On April 14, some of Governor Kellogg's new police force arrived from New Orleans.
-Several days later, two companies of Federal troops arrived.
+On April 14, some of Kellogg's police force arrived from New Orleans.
+Several days later, two companies of federal troops arrived.
 They searched for White paramilitary members, but many had already fled to Texas or the hills.
 The officers filed a military report in which they identified by name three Whites and 105 Blacks who had died, plus noted they had recovered 15–20 unidentified Blacks from the river.
 They also noted the savage nature of many of the killings, suggesting an out-of-control situation.

-The exact number of dead was never established: two US Marshals, who visited the site on April 15 and buried dead, reported 62 fatalities; a military report to Congress in 1875 identified 81 Black men by name who had been killed, and also estimated that between 15 and 20 bodies had been thrown into the Red River, and another 18 were secretly buried, for a grand total of "at least 105"; a state historical marker from 1950 noted fatalities as three Whites and 150 Blacks.
+The exact number of dead was never established: two US Marshals, who visited the site on April 15 and buried dead, reported 62 fatalities; a military report to Congress in 1875 identified 81 Black men by name who had been killed and also estimated that between 15 and 20 bodies had been thrown into the Red River, and another 18 were secretly buried, for a total of "at least 105"; a state historical marker from 1950 noted fatalities as three Whites and 150 Blacks.

-The historian Eric Foner, a specialist in the Civil War and Reconstruction, wrote about the event: